Shippable/docs/sources/platform/workflow/job/runci.md

 ## How do you use it in Assembly Lines?

-Now if you want your `runCI` job to interact with other entities of the Assembly line, you can fully customize it by [adding](/platform/tutorial/workflow/crud-job#adding) it to `shippable.jobs.yml`.
+Now if you want your `runCI` job to interact with other entities of the Assembly line, you can fully customize it by [adding](/platform/tutorial/workflow/crud-job#adding) it as a job in `shippable.yml`.
 This creates a wrapper around your existing job.
-You can also use this pre-defined job as an `IN` to any other job in your pipeline without having to explicitly define it in the `shippable.jobs.yml`.
+You can also use this pre-defined job as an `IN` to any other job in your pipeline without having to explicitly define it in `shippable.yml`.

 ## YML Definition